firezone/firezone/docs/docs/authenticate/README.md

 1. [Local email/password](../authenticate/local-auth): Enabled by default.
-A [time-based one time password (TOTP)](../authenticate/multi-factor) can optionally be required to add an additional authentication factor.
+A [time-based one time password (TOTP)](../authenticate/multi-factor) can optionally be configured to add an additional authentication factor.
-1. [Single Sign-On (SSO)](#integrate-a-sso-provider): Enables users to sign in using their credentials from Okta, Google, Azure AD, or your own custom identity provider.
+1. [Single Sign-On (SSO)](#integrate-a-sso-provider): Enables users to sign in using their credentials from Okta, Google, Azure AD, or any service supporting the OpenID Connect (OIDC) protocol. provider.

 ## Integrate A SSO Provider